owlbarn/tutorial/book/regression/README.md

 # Regression

+TODO: update the format of images: label too small; change color of line to blue or red.

 Regression is an important topic in statistical modelling and machine learning.
 It's about modelling problems which include one or more variables (also called "features" or "predictors") and making predictions of another variable ("output variable") based on previous data of predictors.